IgorSoupDev/TTF2Atlas/COMPILE.md

 - Python 3.x installed
 - PIL (Python Imaging Library) package installed

+  If you already have Python and PIL in your machine you can skip to [Compiling](#compiling).

 ## How install Python
 ### Windows:
 If you are using MinGW you can get Python by using the following command: `pacman -S mingw-w64-x86_64-python`